-North Entrance Beach was graded as Very Good in 2022-2023, consistent with the previous year.
-Water quality at this site was suitable for swimming almost all of the time.
+Lakes Beach, Soldiers Beach and North Entrance Beach were graded as Very Good in 2023-2024.
+While the grade for North Entrance Beach was consistent with the previous year, Lakes Beach and Soldiers Beach grades improved from Good in the previous year due to improved microbial water quality.
+Water quality at these sites was suitable for swimming almost all of the time.

-Thirteen of the 15 ocean beaches were graded as Good: Lakes Beach, Soldiers Beach, The Entrance Beach, Toowoon Bay, Shelly Beach, Wamberal Beach, North Avoca Beach, Avoca Beach, Copacabana Beach, MacMasters Beach, Killcare Beach, Ocean Beach and Umina Beach.
-Toowoon Bay was upgraded from Poor in the previous year.
+Twelve of the 15 ocean beaches were graded as Good: The Entrance Beach, Toowoon Bay, Shelly Beach, Wamberal Beach, Terrigal Beach, North Avoca Beach, Avoca Beach, Copacabana Beach, MacMasters Beach, Killcare Beach, Ocean Beach and Umina Beach.
 Water quality at these sites is suitable for swimming most of the time but can be susceptible to pollution following rainfall.